williams-enabulele/GPA-Calculator/README.md

 ```
 Task requirements

-- [x] All stories should be completed.
+- [x] All user stories completed.

-- [x] Task should be submitted on or before Wednesday, July 7, 2021.

-- [x] Submission should be made to this github classroom link: https://classroom.github.com/a/wgn0luwG

 **Functional requirements**

-- [x] The calculator should have a grading system that grades the score dynamically
+- [x] The calculator has a grading system that grades the score dynamically

 Task Story

 As a ** User **
 - [x] I want to be able to input course name and code, course unit, course score; one after the other

 - [x] so that the calculator will calculate the score grade and record it before the total result and GPA is displayed.